tryAGI/LangChain.Maui/README.md

-# LangChain.Samples.Maui
+# LangChain.Maui
-MAUI application that provides various scenarios for using LangChain
+MAUI provider and sample application that provides various scenarios for using LangChain